ItchyBrother/EAC/README.md

 Designed to feel “stock-like” while adding meaningful long-term crew management.

-**I would recommend using this mod in conjuction with linxgurugamers CrewRandR mod.
+**I would recommend using this mod in conjuction with linuxgurugamer CrewRandR mod.
 CrewRandR is not required for EAC to work.**

 ---